 Unfortunately, it’s not just Winter weather that can cause car body damage – if your car is exposed to the sun for long periods of time then this can also cause the car paintwork to fade.
 The best way to avoid this is to keep your car under cover or in a garage if possible.

-Bare in mind that when cleaning your car, it is best use a soft brush or microfiber cloth rather than a harsh scraper – the latter is much more likely to scratch car paintwork.
+Bear in mind that when cleaning your car, it is best to use a soft brush or microfiber cloth rather than a harsh scraper – the latter is much more likely to scratch car paintwork.
 You should use a patting motion when drying rather than a scraping action.